 1. Don’t copy others

-Other gym goers may be doing certain exercises prescribed for an injury or health condition that wouldn’t suit somebody else.
-Everyone is unique and what works for one person may not work for another.
-Also, there are many people out there who perform exercises with bad form and technique which may increase their risk of injury, so always ask a professional for advice if you’re at all unsure.
+Many people also perform exercises with bad form and technique which may increase their risk of injury, so always ask a professional for advice if you’re unsure.

 2. Gradually build up the volume of training

 It can be easy to throw yourself into training five days a week when you’re motivated and everything is new.
-This will lead to burning out and more often than not, injury.
-Start with twice a week and build up from there.
-To go from nothing to everything is not advised or sustainable for the future.
+However, this is likely to lead to burning out and more often than not, injury.
+Start by training twice a week and build up from there.

 3. Be flexible with what can work for you